WingFeiTsang/LLM-Course/materials/README.md

 5 《Parameter-Efficient Fine-Tuning for Large Models: A Comprehensive Survey》

+6 《A Survey on Efficient Inference for Large Language Models》

 # Papers
 1 《Transformer Attention Is All You Need》This paper describes the details of Transformer architecture.